demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-service-record-search
 ***
-Search by a query among all service records.
-It is recommended to filter the results by the wanted fields.
+Search by a query through all service records.
+Cortex XSOAR recommends filtering the results by the desired fields.

 #### Base Command